-Fashion is considered as form of expression from many centuries.
-It represents the culture and traditions of a certain country or a region over the period of time.
-It also represents different forms of art, and uniqueness of materials from the region.
+Fashion is considered a form of expression for many centuries.
+It represents the culture and traditions of a certain country or a region over a period of time.
+It also represents different forms of art and the uniqueness of materials from the region.
 In Ghana, Each ethnic group, with their distinct culture across the nation, represents themselves uniquely in the way they dress.

 History of Ghanian Fashion